varsvisualizes/circuitplayground-prizewheel/README.md

 ## Arduino
 The software used for this project is Arduino, which is free and open source.
 You can download it onto whatever computer is being used for the outreach using [this link through the Arduino page.](https://www.arduino.cc/en/software)

-The version of Arduino I have on my computer is v1.8.
-The work computer seems to only want to download v2.2, and I don't quite know how to connect the board to that version yet.
-I plan to put in a PNR to get the legacy v1.8 version installed on my computer, and we may also get that version installed on some of the staff training & programming laptops.
-More to come if I can figure out the installation process for v2.2.

 ## Processing
 The software used to pretty-up the output is Processing.
 This is also a free and open source software.
 You can download it from [this link through the Processing Foundation.](https://processing.org/)